LetMeR00t/TA-detection-backfill/README.md

 > **Note**: As you can see, you can select if you want (or not) execute the triggers of your savedsearches if the trigger condition is met.
 If yes, then all trigger actions (custom alert actions) will be executed as soon as the re-run job is finished.

+### Code injection for reruns

+# TODO

 ## Detection Healthcheck

-In this application, you have the possibility to monitor your savedsearches and check if, after a certain period of time, we still have the same behavior by running a `healthcheck job`.
+In this application, you have the possibility to monitor your savedsearches and check if, after a certain period of time, you still have the same behavior by running a `healthcheck job`.

 A `healthcheck job` is simply the same search (query, earliest/latest time, etc) run again after a certain period of time **on the same timeslot than the original execution**, it's then used to check if we have the exact behavior and results regarding the original search.
 If some logs were missing during the original execution, we will have a different behavior and possibly different results (worst scenario).

 A `healthcheck job` is monitoring/checking those information: